HAZberi/tours-with-node/Readme.md

 - Virtual properties for Api results.

 * Included a script to import data from JSON file and delete records from db.

+- Authentication and Authorization workflows built in to API